 This information is intended to reinforce and supplement the written information provided to you when you were admitted to our care along with the ongoing care plan instructions and interactions you have with our care team members.

 You hopefully will find many of your frequently asked questions or concerns answered here, but if you need more details or have any kind of emergency, please contact our 24/7 patient priority line at 904.407.7300 or 877.699.7300 (toll free).
+You can also click here for an information sheet about Community Hospice & Palliative Care.

 We work with you and your physician to create a plan of care based on individualized needs and wishes.